robertwenink/xyz/content/posts/tkinter_widget_capture.md

 ---
-title: "Tkinter: how export a widget as image"
+title: "Tkinter: how to export a widget as an image"
 subtitle: ""
 date: 2023-10-03T17:05:25+02:00
 draft: false